Melissa Bell (journalist): Career

+On June 27, 2024, Bell was named CEO of Chicago Public Media, which oversees the Chicago Sun-Times and NPR member station WBEZ.

 Recognition

 Bell appeared in Columbia Journalism Review's 2014 list of "16 women whose digital startups deserve Vox-level plaudits".
 In 2015, she was included in Marie Claire's "New Guard" list of the "most connected women in America", and was named one of the "most powerful women in Washington" by the Washingtonian.
 Bell appeared in Folio's 2016 "Director-Level Doers" list, recognizing the 100 "most forward-thinking and innovative leaders in magazine media".
 In 2017, she was included in Digiday's 2017 "changemakers" list of fifty people "making media and marketing more modern", as well as the Washingtonian's "40 Under 40" list.